Business opportunity: Concept

 A common type of business opportunity involves a company that sells bulk vending machines and promises to secure suitable locations for the machines.
 The purchaser is counting on the company to find locations where sales will be high enough to enable them to recoup their expenses and make a profit.

+However, some companies have misled buyers by overstating potential profits or failing to deliver promised support.
+These are known as fraudulent business opportunities.
 Because of the many cases of fraudulent biz-ops in which companies have not followed through on their promises, or in which profits were much less than what the company led the investor to believe, governments closely regulate these operations.

 In the United States, the Federal Trade Commission receives complaints and helps coordinate enforcement action against fraudulent business opportunities.

-Makeup of a business opportunity
+Identifying business opportunity

-A business opportunity consists of four elements all of which are to be present most often within the same domain or geographical location, before it can be claimed as a business opportunity.
+A business opportunity consists of four elements, which are usually present together within the same domain or geographical area before it can be considered a valid opportunity.
 These four elements are: